Skill-building

 Remote Tip

-This activity works well when the leader shares handwriting on screen via Zoom or another collaboration platform.
-Discussion will be ongoing while the leader takes notes which are viewed by all participants.
+This activity works well when the leader shares the growing lists on screen via Zoom or another collaboration platform.

 Discussion